alanantony6174/ellipse_detect/README.md

   -F "file=@/path/to/your/image.jpg"
 ```

-## Dockerfile Breakdown

-- **Stage 1 (Builder):**
-  - Based on `ubuntu:20.04` with noninteractive APT.
-  - Installs build tools and libraries.
-  - Downloads, builds, and installs OpenCV 3.4.7.
-  - Downloads, builds, and installs LAPACK 3.9.1.
-  - Copies the local Standard Ellipse Detection project, builds the project, and creates tests.

-- **Stage 2 (Runtime):**
-  - Uses `python:3.8-slim` as the base.
-  - Installs runtime dependencies like GTK and libgfortran.
-  - Installs necessary Python packages.
-  - Copies over built libraries and binaries from the builder stage.
-  - Sets up required directories for uploads and results.
-  - Launches the FastAPI server using Uvicorn.

 ## Notes

 - If you see the message `Failed to load module "canberra-gtk-module"`, it can be safely ignored.